periph/website/site/content/platform/chip.md

 cat /lib/firmware/nextthingco/chip/sample-spi.dtbo > /sys/kernel/config/device-tree/overlays/spi/dtbo
 ```

 This needs to be done at each boot.
-A simple location is to add the above into
+A good location is to add the above into
 `/etc/rc.local` before the `exit 0` statement.